browserengineering/book/book/styles.md

 This function increments `i` through any word characters,[^word-chars] much like `whitespace`.
-But unlike `whitespace`, it also returns the word as parsed data, and so to do that it stores where it started and extracts the substring it moved through.
-Also note the check: if `i` didn't advance though any word characters, that means `i` didn't point at a word to begin with.
+But unlike `whitespace`, it also returns the word as parsed data, and to do that it stores where it started and extracts the substring it moved through.
+Also note the assert: if `i` didn't advance though any word characters, that means `i` didn't point at a word to begin with.